chenkang455/USP-Gaussian/README.md

 ```

 ## 🙇‍ Acknowledgment
 Our code is implemented based on the [BAD-Gaussian](https://github.com/WU-CVGL/BAD-Gaussians) and thanks for Lingzhe Zhao for his detailed help.
+Spike-to-image algorithms is implemented based on the [Spike-Zoo](https://github.com/chenkang455/Spike-Zoo?tab=readme-ov-file).

 ## 🤝 Citation
 If you find our work useful in your research, please cite: